 Visiting Lednice Park with a Dog

 While the key attraction for many visitors to Lednice is the beautiful 19th century neo-Gothic chateau, the palace and other buildings are closed on most days over the winter (check opening hours here), including on the day we visited.
-Plus if you’re travelling with a dog, it’s not the best option for a day out.
+Plus if you’re travelling in Europe with a dog, it’s not the best option for a day out.

 In contrast, the beautiful gardens and parklands are perfect for a dog-friendly day out.
 While the gardens of many famous palaces don’t allow dogs, such as Schönbrunn in Vienna and Versailles outside of Paris, dogs are allowed in both the small formal gardens and the park at Lednice.

 Note that dogs should be kept on a leash at all time.
 During our visit, ourselves and our dog, Schnitzel, spotted a few Red Squirrels.
 While I’m sure the cute critters would be too fast darting back up the trees for most dogs, it’s better to be careful.

 Getting to Lednice Park